finite-galaxy/finite-galaxy/readme.md

 * Use Oxford spelling (the variant of English used by many scientific journals and international organizations such as the United Nations), instead of American, British, Canadian, or other national varieties.

 If proposing a major pull request, start by posting an issue and discussing the best way to implement it.
 Often the first strategy that occurs to you will not be the cleanest or most effective way to implement a new feature.

+## Changes

+### Major changes
+* Installed outfits can no longer be plundered by default; outfits in cargo still can
+* Minimum depreciation value raised to 50%, time lowered to one year
+* Ship info display shows more stats
+* Categories moved to data files; new ship categories based on total mass
+* More regional specialization of outfitters and shipyards

+### Minor changes
+See `changelog.txt`, `ship_overview.txt`, and https://github.com/finite-galaxy/finite-galaxy/commits/master

+### Not yet implemented ideas
+* Add support for Unicode and different writing directions
+* Add "Licences" tab in player info panel
+* Add "Tribute" tab in player info panel
+* Separate fleet overview column in outfitter and shipyard from ship info display
+* Increase fleet overview column width from four to five ship icons
+* Make hyperjump fuel proportional to ship's total mass
+* Make ship explosion 'weapon' proportional to mass (base, empty, or total mass)